Trump hits solar panels, washing machines with tariffs

-WASHINGTON (AP) - President Donald Trump on Monday approved tariffs on imported solar-energy components and large washing machines in a bid to help U.S. manufacturers.
+WASHINGTON (AP) - President Donald Trump is signing a measure Tuesday imposing tariffs on imported solar-energy components and large washing machines in a bid to help U.S. manufacturers.

+The administration says the decision is part of Trump's pledge to put American companies and jobs first.

+The administration is imposing an immediate tariff of 30 percent on most imported solar modules, with the rate declining before phasing out after four years.
+For large residential washing machines, tariffs will start at up to 50 percent and phase out after three years.

+The U.S. solar industry is split over the issue.
+Two small subsidiaries of foreign companies that made solar cells in the U.S. favor tariffs, but a larger number of companies that install solar-power systems say their costs will rise and jobs will be lost.

-The president's decision followed recommendations for tariffs by the U.S. International Trade Commission.
+The Republican's decision followed recommendations for tariffs by the U.S. International Trade Commission.

 "The president's action makes clear again that the Trump administration will always defend American workers, farmers, ranchers, and businesses in this regard," U.S. Trade Representative Robert Lighthizer said in a statement announcing the decision.